vdmit11/contextvars-registry/docs/context_var_ext.rst

 The :class:`ContextVarExt` is written in Python, so does it mean it is slow?
 Do you need to switch to low-level :class:`~contextvars.ContextVar` when you need performance?

-Well, yes, there is some overhead, but I (author of the code) try to keep it minimal.
+Well, there is some overhead, but I (author of the code) try to keep it minimal.
 I can't provide an extensive benchmark yet, but here is a very rough measurement from my local machine::

   >>> from timeit import timeit